Oxon Hill High School: Science and Technology Program

 The Science and Technology Program (STP), offered at OHHS since 1982, is a highly structured, four-year academic program.
-Of twenty-eight possible credits, a student is required to obtain a minimum of thirteen credits in specific mathematics, pre-engineering technology, research and science courses.
-In grades nine and ten, the program consists of common experiences courses for all student.
-In grades eleven and twelve, each student must choose course work from at least one of four major study areas.
+Of twenty-eight possible credits, a student is required to obtain a minimum of thirteen credits in specific mathematics, pre-engineering technology, research, and science courses.
+In grades nine and ten, the program consists of common experiences courses for all students.
+In grades eleven and twelve, each student must choose coursework from at least one of four major study areas.
 Students are expected to be enrolled in a full schedule of classes during the entire four-year program.
 External experiences are possible and encouraged, but must be a direct extension or enrichment of the Science and Technology Program, and have the recommendation of the Science and Technology Center Coordinator prior to approval by the principal.

 At the end of tenth grade, students choose one major study area: pre-engineering technology, biological sciences, physical sciences, or science and technology exploration (i.e. computer science).
 The following course requirements correspond with each area of study: